Thousands protest over Dutch coronavirus restrictions

 It is the first major demonstration in the Netherlands against the measures, which include a nighttime closure of bars, restaurants and most stores to stem a record-breaking wave of COVID-19 cases that is threatening to overwhelm the country's healthcare system.

-The Netherlands saw violent protests two weeks ago after the government announced plans to ban most people who have not been vaccinated from public places.
+The Netherlands saw violent protests two weeks ago after the government announced plans to ban most people who have not been vaccinated from bars, restaurants and other public places.
 Those plans face widespread opposition in parliament, including from parties in the governing coalition and have not been put into place yet.